ovh/docs/pages/cloud/private-cloud/nsx-t-09-configure-loadbalancing/guide.en-gb.md

 We will :

 * Enable Load Balancing on the gateway **ovh-T1-gw**.
-* Create a server pool from two virtual machines that use a NGINX web server running on port 80.
+* Create a server pool from two virtual machines that use a web server running on port 80.
 * Add a virtual server in the Load Balancer configuration, which contains our server pool.
 * Set a NAT rule to redirect to the virtual server.

-### Creating the tag on both NGINX virtual machines.
+### Creating the tag on both virtual machines.

 To simplify the administration of the Load Balancer, we will use a tag on the two virtual machines in the future server pool.